SimonThomine/IndustrialDefectLib/README.md

 ### Arguments

 - `image` `(Pil Image)` : The input image
-- `defectType` `(List[str])` : A list of string containing the defect types, candidates are "nsa", "structural", "textural", "blurred"
+- `defectType` `(List[str])` : A list of string containing the defect types, candidates are "nsa", "structural", "textural", "blurred", "cutpaste"
 - `category` `(str, default="")` : The object category to mask the background if necessary
 - `return_list` `(bool, default=False)` : To generate the output as a list of defective image and masks instead of a single defective image and mask